MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-getting-started.md

 ### Stopping Microsoft R Services

-To stop the Revolution R Enterprise RPE, close the application window.

 From any command-line version of R, the standard way to exit is by calling the q function.
-(In the RPE, calling q is equivalent to using the Close box or File\(>\)Exit to exit.)
 All R functions are called by typing the name of the function, followed by a pair of parentheses that may include one or more arguments.
 So, to quit R, you call q with no arguments, following the R prompt &gt;:

 	q()